Apulia - History

 Along with the redistribution of the lands followed by the abolition of the feudal regime, a new social bloc emerged in 1806.
 The contrast between the aristocracy and bourgeoisie was greatly attenuated, while the still important influence of the former governments led to a restoration.

-In spite of the spread of several liberal motions, no liberal movement was born in Apulia.
 With the decline of the agriculture, the region entered a period of economic stagnation, while the hostility of the farmers against the land owners started to grow.

-In the two decades following the Unification of Italy, Apulia faced a modernization of its agricultural sector, which led to the expansion of the cereal, olive oil, and grapes industries.
+In the two decades following the Unification of Italy, Apulia faced a modernization of its agricultural sector, which led to the expansion of the cereal, olive oil, and grape industries.
 However, the status of the lower classes influenced the revolutionary socialists and the trade union movement, which led to violent revolts, particularly in 1898.

 Archaeology of Apulia

 The archaeological significance of the region has been documented since ancient times, with some important prehistoric findings.
 One example is the Mycenaean pottery dating from the end of the second millennium BC and attesting to the first important contact between the region and the Aegean world.

 Taranto was the only major Greek colony in the region, and although other centers also boast Greek origins, the largest amount of monumental remains from this era can be found at the Doric Temple near Taranto.
 The archaeology in Taranto also includes a vast number of necropolises and other artifacts, especially a high number of pots imported from Greece featuring exceptional quality.